Climbers find their own Augusta National at Rifle Mountain Park

 Nick Smith and Colette McInerney sought refuge from a moderate afternoon mist by setting up underneath a massive, arching limestone dugout.

-Nearby, crystal clear water rolled gently downstream in East Rifle Creek.
+Nearby, crystal-clear water rolled gently downstream in East Rifle Creek.
 Their van, modified into living quarters, was one of many such vehicles at Rifle Mountain Park that day.

 After meticulously locking themselves into carabiners and roping meant for fall protection, McInerney began her ascension.
 Smith, offering verbal guidance called “spewing,” belayed for McInerney.